-2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New rating measure New rating measure Year 1 baseline 3.3% Achieved Narrative en europhile de la service europhile des come manner and surren the shares the second
+2019/20 Result 2020/21 Result 2021/22 Target 2021/22 Result Status New rating measure New rating measure Year 1 baseline 3.3% Achieved Narrative came manner and curren

 With a new customer experience programme we are unable to report in the same manner, and currently do not have a previous year comparision.
 The new programme rates from 1 to 5, with 5 being an excellent service provided.
 The i-SITEs consistently perform well with visitor satisfaction.
 Publications are producing a business card that customers can take away with them to complete in order to increase the response numbers.